blazejba/gp2/README.md

 GPEC has been written in order to tame the power of evolutionary computation, namely making it easily applicable to variety of real-life up-to-date engineering problems.
-GPEC is a Python lightweight piece of software, which gives an user an open hand in creating programs and optimizing parameters in evolutionary manner, embracing many state-of-art techniques, and parallel processing oriented.
+GPEC is a Python lightweight piece of software, which gives an user an open hand in creating programs and optimizing parameters in evolutionary manner, embracing many state-of-art techniques, and is parallel processing oriented.

 Concurrently to the development of the software, an in-depth documentation is made, for the purpose of spreading the knowledge and understanding of Evolutionary Computation.